 Click here to visit the online store to purchase a gift for your camper, care package item to be delivered during a session, or a treat for yourself!

 Searching for a meaningful, fun, and adventure-filled summer job?
 Look no further than the summer camp programs at Camp Capers, Mustang Island Conference Center, and Duncan Park.
-Each camp has a variety of seasonal positions caring for children and youth campers, serving at family camp, leading wilderness adventure trips, and helping the year-round camp staff make 2020 the best summer yet!
+Each camp has a variety of seasonal positions caring for children and youth campers, serving at family camp, leading wilderness adventure trips, and helping the year-round camp staff make this the best summer yet!

 For questions about Camp Capers job descriptions or application status, the job applicant may contact Johnson Jeffers, Camp Capers Director, at email@example.com.

 Be prepared to complete the online form in one sitting, or save your progress as you go along.
 The each application has several pages: the 2021 Application, DWTX Camp Staff Expectations, and three Reference Invitation pages.
 Before you begin the application, choose three references who are not related to you and have their phone numbers and email addresses ready to enter as part of the application process.

 Each camp session is staffed by at least one healthcare provider who administers prescribed medications, takes care of scrapes and bruises, and determines whether a camper needs to see a doctor or must go home to prevent the spread of a contagious illness.
 There will be a place in Camp Nurse specific application (linked above) to indicate the session(s) when you are available, as well as a place to explain your calendar preferences in more detail.